Updated: Dec 12, 2022

-Request a copy of your personnel file as well as any performance reviews on your record if you are able.
+Request a copy of your personnel file and any performance reviews on your record if you can.

 One of the most difficult aspects of wrongful firing and retaliation litigation is proving intent.
 If you're an at-will employee, the boss might just as easily claim that they have some valid reason for their behavior.
-The more concrete proof you have to back up your argument, the better.
+The more concrete proof you have to support your argument, the better.

 In California, there are several exceptions to employment-at-will

 California is a little more progressive than many other states when it comes to defending a person's right to gainful employment by limiting wrongful dismissal, and it acknowledges three legal exceptions to the "at-will" doctrine:

 The firing was made for reasons that were illegal under employment law on wrongful dismissal.

 The dismissal of the employee violated an implicit employment contract, such as when an employer has made verbal or written promises of continued employment, such as in employment manuals, written policies, or other written communications.

 In the employer-employee relationship, the employer broke an implicit bond of good faith and fair dealing.
 The good faith bond is open to interpretation, which opens the door to proving unjust termination for a dismissal that was either intentional or without fair cause.

 Protecting your rights with the help of an Employment Lawyer For Wrongful Termination in Los Angeles